FDio/csit/resources/tools/testbed-setup/README.rst

    │       ├── hosts
    │       └── host_vars
    ├── roles                           # CSIT roles.
-   │   ├── cobbler                     # Role applied for Cobbler host only.
    │   ├── common                      # Role applied for all hosts.
    │   ├── sut                         # Role applied for all SUTs only.
    │   ├── tg                          # Role applied for all TGs only.